antpb/XR-Publisher-pkg/README.md

 ### AI NPCs
 NPCs can be configured with personality traits and conversation topics:
+## @todo HIGH RISK TO CHANGE SOON: update to offer the ability to point to the new Character API to create NPCs

 ```javascript
 const npcConfig = {
     name: "Character",